williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 | custom     | Custom key/value HTTP headers     | Object                                                      | FALSE    | FALSE    |           |           |            |
 |------------+-----------------------------------+-------------------------------------------------------------+----------+----------+-----------+-----------+------------|

+Property Details

-> A null value specifies that no authorization scheme shall be used for a callout
+* A null value specifies that no authorization scheme is used for a callout.

-> Authorization schemes are mutually exclusive and a single scheme must be selected
+* Authorization schemes are mutually exclusive.
+Specify a single scheme per callout.

 ###### Basic Authorization Scheme